-Unfortunately, PowerPoint versions before 2007 and 2010 don’t have a feature to let you create custom layouts that appear in the Layout taskpane.
-However, you can work around this limitation by designing your own layout and saving it as a template.
+Unfortunately, PowerPoint versions before 2007 don’t have a feature to let you create custom layouts that appear in the Layout taskpane.

 Suppose you’re a sales manager and create lots of comparison slides to train your sales reps.
 Here’s an example:

-Thankfully, PowerPoint 2007 and 2010 allow you to create custom layouts, using one of 8 placeholders:
+Thankfully, PowerPoint 2007 and later allow you to create custom layouts, using one of 8 placeholders:

 - Clip Art